mrossini-ethz/parseq/README.md

 (defrule html-tag (name) (and "<" name ">")
 ```
 and used in parsing expressions as `(html-tag "a")` instead of having to define each rule separately.
-The parameters can also be used in the parse options (see below).
+The parameters can also be used in the processing options (see below).
 Note, however, that since the rule parameter is unknown at compile time, a runtime dispatch will need to be performed on the parameter type.
+In the current implementation, only literal terminals and nonterminals are supported as part of the parsing expression.
+This will likely change in the future.

 It is possible to pass multiple paramters, keywords etc.
 The full syntax of lambda lists is allowed.